CryptoGurujiOG/Cysic-Verifer-Node-Run-Guide/README.md

 - Minimum 2 Core CPU
 - 100 GB Storage
 - PC or VPS with WSL, Ubuntu, or MacOS
-- New Metamask and Keplr wallet
+- Metamask and Keplr wallet

 ---